RedHatInsights/cloud-services-config/README.md

 If this is set to `true`, your app will be a top-level app, which is usually reserved for bundles (Insights, RHEL, Hybrid, Openshift, etc).
 Use this if your app does not have a parent app or bundle.

+#### permissions.method

+If you want to hide any navigational element based on some chrome's logic, this is the right property.
+This defines the function to be used in order to hide nav item.
+(Chrome's list of methods)[https://github.com/RedHatInsights/insights-chrome#permissions].

+#### permissions.args

+If the `permissions.method` requires some arguments in order to properly work, this is how to pass them to it: an array of items.

+#### permissions.apps

+If you want to control visibility for multiple navigation items you can specify one permission per entry and list which apps from `frontend.sub_apps` should be checked.

 ## Akamai API Access